Guilherme Siqueira

-Guilherme Madalena Siqueira ([ɡiˈʎɛʁmi siˈkejɾɐ]; born 28 April 1986) is a Brazilian retired footballer who played as a left back.
+Guilherme Madalena Siqueira ([ɡiˈʎɛʁmi siˈkejɾɐ]; born 28 April 1986) is a Brazilian former footballer who played as a left back.

 Siqueira started his senior career at Udinese in Italy before moving to Granada in Spain, where he was finally able to establish himself.
 He also briefly played in Portugal for Benfica, where he won the domestic treble in the 2013–14 season, before returning to Spanish football for the next three seasons with Atlético Madrid and Valencia.

 Club career

 Early career

 At age 18, Siqueira was signed by Internazionale from Ipatinga in August 2004, at first in temporary deal for €125,000.
 He also played for hometown clubs Figueirense (his first club) and Avaí before joining Inter.

 In January 2006, as part of César's transfer, he went on loan to Lazio, which included an option to co-own the players rights at the end of season.